-If you plant it once it will revisit you year after year.
+If you plant it once it revisits you year after year.
 It has yellow blooms usually in the spring and summer.
-This plant seems to grow in freshly grazed prairies and in the dry woods from south Texas and Georgia.
+This plant seems to grow in freshly grazed prairies and the dry woods from south Texas and Georgia.
 It works well for plantings on the roadside and in wildflower gardens.

 Stiff Goldenrod is a native grass